tricegevaar/nexora-technologiies/nexora-technologiies/README.md

 A modern, professional Next.js website for Nexora Technologies - showcasing digital solutions, services, and portfolio.

+> Built with Next.js 16 and deployed on Vercel

 ## 🚀 Features

 - **Modern Design**: Premium UI with glass morphism effects and smooth animations